-The information on this page refers to License Statistics v6.10 and newer, which introduced a new Session History chart (available only with new licensing model).
-If you are using a version previous to v6.10, see documentation for previous versions.
+The information on this page refers to License Statistics v6.13 and newer, which allows selection of "All" license servers when selecting which license servers to view from the General Information area.
+If you are using a version previous to v6.13, see documentation for previous versions.

 The User History page under the Features section in the left navigation pane shows statistics for license usage by user, during any period that usage was tracked.

 The General Information area at the top of the page includes identifying information for the feature, the last update time, a share code if sharing is in use (for example, "Shared on: HOST"), and the license type.